Jim Rakete: Fabrik Rakete and Music Management

-In 1977, Rakete rented a 300 square meter loft in the heart of Berlin's borough of Kreuzberg.
+In 1977, Rakete rented a 300-square-meter loft in the heart of West Berlin's borough of Kreuzberg.
 Fabrik Rakete, a creative laboratory for music, photography and art, was born.
 In the two shooting spaces that were built, Rakete's work became crucial for the advancement of the burgeoning German New Wave.

-Through a chance encounter Rakete came across the remarkable voice of a sheer powerful 4-octave miracle: Nina Hagen.
+Through a chance encounter, Rakete came across the remarkable voice of a sheer powerful 4-octave miracle: Nina Hagen.
 Rakete took her first pictures in the then barren, newly funded Fabrik Rakete.
 Shortly thereafter, CBS, with which Hagen had already signed a recording deal, appointed Rakete as band manager for the newly formed Nina Hagen Band to focus on the launch of the eponymous album in 1978.
-Successful performances in the Quartier Latin and airplay on German Radio promoted their debut record, which eventually peaked at number eleven in Germany, while also gathering substantial success in Austria and the Netherlands.
-Nina Hagen Band was certified gold in France and it went double platinum in Germany.
+Successful performances in the Quartier Latin and airplay on West German Radio promoted their debut record, which eventually peaked at number eleven in West Germany while also gathering substantial success in Austria and the Netherlands.
+Nina Hagen Band was certified gold in France and it went double platinum in West Germany.

 As Nina unexpectedly quit the project, the band was orphan of its main member just as the demand for appearances exploded, with the band still under the CBS deal.
 Eventually, Rakete, Hagen and the band agreed to record their second and last album, Unbehagen (1979).
-The album went gold in Germany and France, selling over 300.000 copies in Germany alone.
+The album went gold in West Germany and France, selling over 300.000 copies in West Germany alone.
 Despite Hagen's departure, Rakete consolidated his bond with the band, which eventually went on performing under the name Spliff.
-The new band (which also included members of rock theater group Lok Kreuzberg) and Rakete embarked on the writing of a small Rock Opera in the form of a radio show, using the AFN legend Rik Delisle as host, Aussie performer Alf Klimek "Klimax" as singer and with the later addition of Dutch singer Josee van Irsel.
-The Spliff Radio Show premiered live at Kant-Kino on May 2, 1980.
+The new band (which also included members of rock theater group Lok Kreuzberg) and Rakete embarked on the writing of a small rock opera in the form of a radio show, using the AFN legend Rik Delisle as host, Aussie performer Alf Klimek "Klimax" as singer, and with the later addition of Dutch singer Josee van Irsel.
+The Spliff Radio Show premiered live at Kant-Kino on 2 May 1980.
 Tours ensued, and in 1982 the band released their greatest success, 85555, named after the record's catalogue number.
 Their following album, Herzlichen Glückwunsch! was released in the later months of the same year.